yeabwang/softreply/readme.md

 ## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.

 ---

 ## Feedback

 We would love to hear your thoughts on the SoftReply.
-If you have any suggestions or feature requests, please open an issue on the GitHub repository or contact us directly.
+If you have any suggestions or feature requests, please open an issue on the GitHub repository.